National Population Health Survey: Household Component, Longitudinal (NPHS)

 A certain number of questions allow responses in-full.
 The write-in information is coded using various classification systems.

-The industry and occupation data for all cycles are coded to the North American Industry Classification System (NAICS) and Standard Occupational Classification 1991 (SOC-91).
+The industry and occupation data for all cycles are coded to the North American Industry Classification System (NAICS) 2007 and National Occupational Classification for Statistics (NOC-S) 2006.

-The drug coding for all cycles is based on the Anatomical Therapeutic Chemical (ATC) classification developed by the World Health Organization (WHO) as available on the Health Canada Drug Product Database (DPD) in September 2003.
+The drug coding for all cycles is based on the Anatomical Therapeutic Chemical (ATC) Classification System developed by the World Health Organization (WHO).

-For all cycles the conditions or health problems causing activity restrictions were coded based on the International Classification of Diseases, 10th Revision (ICD-10).
-The Musculoskeletal Impairment Supplementary Coding Scheme was not used.
+For all cycles the conditions or health problems causing activity restrictions were coded based on the ICD-10.

 When the death of a respondent is confirmed against the Canadian Vital Statistics Database - Deaths, the cause and the date of death are captured.
 The cause of death is coded using the ICD-10.